zitadel/zitadel/docs/docs/legal/terms-of-service-dedicated.md

 ### Incidents

 Incidents are handled as documented in the [**Support Service Descriptions**](support-services).
-If the Customer choose in Booking to provide the required infrastructure, then any incidents related to the infrastructure of the Dedicated Instance have to be resolved through the Customer directly.
+If the Customer choose in Purchase Order to provide the required infrastructure, then any incidents related to the infrastructure of the Dedicated Instance have to be resolved through the Customer directly.